ainemehdi6/EasyGeo/README.md

 #    Installation

-Download and install the latest version of Python 3.
-Download and install the latest version of latex or any tex distrubition.
-Download and install the latest version of Asymptote.
+Download and install the latest version of Python 3.\n Download and install the latest version of latex or any tex distrubition.\n Download and install the latest version of Asymptote.\n

 Then do: